summer-ospp/help-en/docs/student.md

         - Passport No.
         - Bank account and branch information

-    *Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information
+    *Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information.*

 4. How to pay the foreign students’ bonus?